Rash: Diagnostic approach

 A patch test may be ordered, for diagnostic purposes.

 Treatment

 Treatment differs according to which rash a patient has been diagnosed with.
-Common rashes can be easily remedied using steroid topical creams (such as hydrocortisone) or non-steroidal treatments.
+Common rashes can be easily remedied using steroid topical creams (such as hydrocortisone and betamethasone) or non-steroidal treatments (such as salicylic acid, sulfur, tea tree oil, benzoic acid, zinc oxide, selenium sulfide, piroctone olamine, clotrimazole and miconazole).
 Many of the medications are available over the counter in the United States.

 The problem with steroid topical creams i.e. hydrocortisone; is their inability to penetrate the skin through absorption and therefore not be effective in clearing up the affected area, thus rendering the hydrocortisone almost completely ineffective in all except the most mild of cases.